Cody Bellinger Player Props: Cubs vs. Phillies

 Cody Bellinger At The Plate

-- Bellinger is batting .254 with 10 doubles, a triple, seven home runs and 16 walks.
+- Bellinger has 11 doubles, a triple, seven home runs and 16 walks while hitting .260.

-- Looking at the 45 games he has played this year, he's hit a long ball in seven of them (15.6%), and in 3.7% of his trips to the plate.
+- Looking at the 46 games he has played this season, he's hit a home run in seven of them (15.2%), and in 3.6% of his trips to the dish.

-- In 40.0% of his games this year, Bellinger has had at least one RBI.
-He's picked up more than one in 6.7% and driven in three or more of his team's runs in one contest.
+- Bellinger has driven home a run in 18 games this year (39.1%), including more than one RBI in 6.5% of his games and producing three or more of his team's runs on one occasion..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.